OrthoFinder/OrthoFinder/README.md

 If you are analysing >100 species, we reccommend that you use the scalable implementation.

+Add the files for 64 species into one directory `<core>` Add the remaining files into another directory `<additional>`

-First, run OrthoFinder on a subset of 64 species placed in the directory 'core'
+First, run OrthoFinder on the subset of 64 species

 ```python
 orthofinder [options] -f <core>
 ```

-Then, add the additional species placed in the directory 'additional' to the results of the core run
+Then, add the additional species to the results of the core run

 ```python
 orthofinder [options] --assign <additional> --core <Results_Dir>
 ```

-To choose which 64 species to include in the core, aim to capture a broad range of the evolutionary diversity.
+To choose which 64 species to include in the core, aim to capture a broad range of the evolutionary diversity of your species.

 --- this figure will be updated ---